2007–08 Sunderland A.F.C. season: December

 On 1 December Sunderland beat Derby County 1–0.
 The defeat against Everton led to Craig Gordon being dropped from the side.
 He was replaced by Darren Ward who made a save to push Kenny Miller's strike onto the post.
 With the game looking to be heading towards a draw, Anthony Stokes scrambled to ball in to win the game.
 On 8 December Sunderland travelled to Stamford Bridge to play Chelsea.
 Sunderland went behind in the 23rd minute through an Andriy Shevchenko goal.
 Chelsea won the game 2–0 after Liam Miller was sent off whilst giving a penalty away, which Frank Lampard scored.
 Sunderland played Aston Villa on 15 December, Danny Higginbotham put Sunderland ahead with a 10th-minute header.
-Villa midfielder Shaun Maloney equalised when he scored a from a 71st minute free kick.
+Villa midfielder Shaun Maloney equalised when he scored from a 71st minute free kick.
 Sunderland could have won the game late on, but Danny Collins' header was ruled out by referee Steve Bennett for a foul.
 Roy Keane displayed his annoyance at Bennett saying "It sums up (the referee's) day.
 He was giving everything against us and to say we're disappointed would be an unbelievable understatement.
 You could sense he was waiting to blow his whistle.
 It would be nice to see him later."

 Reading reversed their defeat to Sunderland previously in the season by winning 2–1 on 22 December.
 Reading had led 1–0 after a 69th-minute goal from Ívar Ingimarsson.
 Michael Chopra levelled the match by scoring an 82nd-minute penalty.
 A goal by Stephen Hunt in the 90th minute sparked controversy as it appeared not to have crossed the line.
 Sunderland met Manchester United on Boxing Day at the Stadium of Light, they were beaten 4–0 in a game were Sunderland striker Martyn Waghorn made the step up from the club's Youth system to the first team.
 Martyn Waghorn promoted to first team from Youth system.
 Sunderland ended 2007 with a 3–1 home win to Bolton Wanderers on 29 December, Kieran Richardson, Kenwyne Jones and Daryl Murphy were the scorers.